-- Patrons who wish to make a complaint concerning a Library staff member may do so via the following process: - The patron must submit a written complaint detailing the reason for the complaint, name of the staff member, date, and contact details including: patron name, phone number, and address for follow up. - The Director will contact the patron and make every effort to resolve the situation. - If the patron does not feel that a satisfactory resolution was reached, he or she may request that the complaint be forwarded to the Board of Trustees. - The Board of Trustees will review the complaint and determine whether a special meeting needs to be called, or whether the matter may be handled at the next scheduled Board meeting. - o The patron will be notified within fifteen (15) days when the meeting will be held. - o The patron is welcome to attend the meeting or the Board may request the person's attendance. - The patron will be contacted within seven (7) days of said meeting regarding the Board's decision on the complaint.
+- Patrons who wish to make a complaint concerning a Library staff member may do so via the following process: - o The patron must submit a written complaint detailing the reason for the complaint, name of the staff member, date, and contact details including: patron name, phone number, and address for follow up. - o The Director will contact the patron and make every effort to resolve the situation. - o If the patron does not feel that a satisfactory resolution was reached, he or she may request that the complaint be forwarded to the Board of Trustees. - o The Board of Trustees will review the complaint and determine whether a special meeting needs to be called, or whether the matter may be handled at the next scheduled Board meeting. - o The patron will be notified within fifteen (15) days when the meeting will be held. - o The patron is welcome to attend the meeting or the Board may request the person's attendance. - o The patron will be contacted within seven (7) days of said meeting regarding the Board's decision on the complaint.

-Hopkins District Library PATRON COMPLAINT FORM
+Hopkins District Library

+PATRON COMPLAINT FORM

 Please complete all fields below.
-We will attempt to resolve your complaint quickly and f airi

-1. Name:

-2. Address:

-3. E-mail:

-4. Daytime Phone Number:

-5. Are you a Ho opkins District Library cardholder?
-Yes No Card# ‡ 6.
-If the answer er to #5 is "no", please state the name of any public library of which you are a cardholder. • ly describe your complaint in the space below or on an att on where and when the incident occurred (date and time) olved and how they were involved, any previous efforts m • mplaint, and any other significant information.
-Signature: Date:
+We will attempt to resolve your complaint quickly and fairly 1.
+Name: 2.
+Address: 3.
+E-mail: 4.
+Daytime Phone Number: 5.
+Are you a Hopkins District Library cardholder?
+Yes No Card# 6.
+If the answer to #5 is "no", please state the name of any public library of which you are a cardholder.
+7. Please briefly describe your complaint in the space below or on an attached sheet.
+If relevant, include in your description where and when the incident occurred (date and time), the full names of any Library staff or patrons involved and how they were involved, any previous efforts made by you and/or Library staff to resolve the complaint, and any other significant information. - Signature: Date: